mberetvas/CppForge/README.md

 # C++ Project Setup Tool

-This repository contains a Python script that automates the setup of a new C++ project by creating the necessary folder structure, initializing a Git repository, and adding CMake, CI/CD, and other modern development tools.
+This repository contains a Python script that automates the setup of a new C++ project by creating the necessary folder structure, initializing a Git repository, and adding CMake.

 ## Features